varnishcache/varnish-devicedetect/README.rst

 Specific problems we want to solve:

-1) detect the most common and easily detected (mobile/tablet) platforms.
+1) Detect the most common and easily detected (mobile/tablet) platforms.
-2) provide example VCL for using devicedetect.vcl with your existing VCL.
+2) Provide example VCL for using devicedetect.vcl with your existing VCL.

 These are explicit not goals for this project: